The Internal Medicine Residency Program is sponsored by Capital Health, a two-hospital health system based in Mercer

 Each of the three years of residency is divided into 13 four-week blocks.
 Our residency program utilizes the New Innovations© Residency Management Suite, which allows our residents and faculty to access their daily, weekly, monthly, and yearly block schedules at any time.
 The annual master schedule for each of the resident’s rotations is distributed in June before the academic year begins.
 Individual resident's schedules vary but are adjusted to maintain a balance of experience and fair distribution of workload over the three years of residency.
 The program utilizes an “X+Y” schedule model, having residents spend 4 weeks on inpatient rotations followed by 1 week at our ambulatory clinic.

 General Internal Medicine (TELE and GMF Teams)

 Inpatient general internal medicine rotations represent the largest quantity of assigned time in a resident's schedule, and therefore, is one of the most significant opportunities for gaining knowledge and experience.
 Residents are the primary provider of care to their patients, under the supervision of attending physicians.
 Supervising attending physicians may be general internists or sub-specialists.
 Many supervising physicians act as attendings of record, while others are consultants.
 Altogether, there are many opportunities to interact with physicians from a wide array of training backgrounds.
 Multidisciplinary Rounds led by faculty are held daily.

-Residents receive their ambulatory experience at the Family Health Center (FHC).
+Residents receive their ambulatory experience at the Family Health Center (FHC) or at the East Trenton Clinic (ETC).
 The residents maintain their own panel of patients and serve as their primary physicians; caring for their acute and chronic problems and maintaining their preventive health.
 The residents do not have in-patient responsibilities while in the clinic.
 Residents are closely supervised in the clinic maintaining a faculty to resident ratio is 1:4.
 The program utilizes a “4+1” schedule/clinic model, allowing for 4 weeks of uninterrupted inpatient experience followed by one week of ambulatory rotation.
-Residents also have the opportunity to attend a “micro-learning experience” in the form of a day-long rotation in different specialties such as Office Orthopedics, Wound Care, Sleep Medicine, OBGYN, and Dermatology.
+Residents also have the opportunity to attend a “micro-learning experience” in the form of a day-long rotation in different specialties.